MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_create_stream.md

 ## -remarks

 The first step in Stream Creation is creating the ACXSTREAM instance for each ACXCIRCUIT in the Endpoint Audio Path.
-ACX will call each circuit’s EvtAcxCircuitCreateStream.
-ACX will start with the head circuit and call each circuit’s CreateStream in order, ending with the tail circuit.
+ACX will call each circuit's EvtAcxCircuitCreateStream.
+ACX will start with the head circuit and call each circuit's CreateStream in order, ending with the tail circuit.

 The drivers have an opportunity to do any initialization before or after the next circuit in the chain is invoked, refer to the  ACXSTREAMBRIDGE object for more information.

-The Stream Creation Request is sent to the appropriate ACXPIN exposed as part of the head circuit’s topology generation by calling the EvtAcxCircuitCreateStream specified during head circuit creation.
+The Stream Creation Request is sent to the appropriate ACXPIN exposed as part of the head circuit's topology generation by calling the EvtAcxCircuitCreateStream specified during head circuit creation.

 The driver receiving the stream creation callback performs the following operations: